Technica-Corporation/ipls_anomaly_detection/README.md

       >
       > At that point the Peers are joined in to IPLS and waiting for data.

-5. From ipls_anomaly_detection, navigate to demo_generator on the Peer Devices
+5. From ipls_anomaly_detection, navigate to data_generator on the Peer Devices

    ```bash
    sh run_docker.sh -n